Recruitment

 As I’ve said above, your recruitment policy should do three main things:

 Your recruitment policy should start with your philosophy.
 This is what sets you apart as a business and includes your values, ethics and attitude.
-For example, here’s ours:
+My advice is to sit down and write down (as a team) what values you'd like to show as a company when you hire people.
+This can sound a bit abstract, so here are some examples to make it more concrete:

 This is your commitment to transparency and compliance with UK employment laws.
 When it comes to recruitment, you must ensure you’re doing everything openly and in line with HR legislation.